-Like pasta with a little olive oil and garlic and Parmesan, which I might sprinkle with a little bit of bacon, some toasted pine nuts or fresh parsley if I can scrounge some up.
-Quickie omelettes stuffed with whatever vegetables are kicking around in the crisper.
-Soft polenta with a runny poached egg and a crumbling of crisp pancetta and a dash of hot sauce.
-Or pasta with jarred sauce, when things are looking really grim.
+Sometimes they're pasta with a little olive oil and garlic and Parmesan, perhaps with some crispy bacon or chopped fresh parsley if I can scrounge some up.
+Or a quickie omelette stuffed with whatever vegetables I can dig up from the crisper.
+Or a bowl of soft polenta with a runny poached egg, a crumbling of crisp pancetta and a dash of hot sauce.

 This recipe originally came from John Allemang's beautifully written collection of food essays, The Importance of Lunch, which is sadly now out of print but is well worth seeking out secondhand.

-His version, simply called Peanut Butter Noodles, is utterly perfect in its pared-down simplicity – cooked spaghetti tossed with a spicy garlicky peanut butter sauce, slivers of red pepper, bean sprouts and a hefty dose of green onions.
-It’s ridiculously cheap, which was a big selling point in my early twenties and Desperation Dinners were sometimes my only option before the next paycheque rolled around.
+His version, simply called Peanut Butter Noodles, is utterly perfect in its pared-down simplicity - just some cooked spaghetti tossed with a spicy garlicky peanut butter sauce, slivers of red pepper, bean sprouts and a hefty dose of green onions.
+It's ridiculously cheap, which was a big selling point in my early twenties when Desperation Dinners were sometimes my only option before the next paycheque rolled around.